kinnara-digital-studio/kecak-workflow/README.md

 Automation of a business process consists of a sequence of connected steps.

-Each step is declared as work of a person, group of persons, an organization, or one or more mechanisms 4 types of possible interactions or transitions:
+Each step is declared as the work of a person, group, organization, or one mechanism or more 4 types of possible interactions or transitions:

 - Human To Human